nicklalone/CIST_2500/07_Sampling/README.md

 How and where and why this tends to differ is extremely varied.
 On Thursday, we will be dealing with a lot of that.

 ![An image of populations vs samples](/images/finite.jpg)

+So notice here that all of these things are not only able to be known but could change at any moment.
+Some days there will be more or less traffic, some years will have more of less births.
+Very few books have exactly the same number of words, even editions will differ in this regard.
+Next, note that all of the registered voters will change periodically as municipalities change rules, people are born, come of age, die, or leave the country.
+In all of these circumstances, a finite population often works exactly like a sample.

 ![An image of populations vs samples](/images/infinite.png)

+Imagine trying to count all the grains on a beach.
+Or, count all the people in the world at once.
+Could you?
+Stars in the universe?
+Cells in a body?
+The number of times I say, "yeah?" in class?
+Incalculable, unrecordable.
+And so through this concept, we have to take a sample or many samples, to begin to understand.

 ## <a id="df"></a>Data Frames